cpt-max/Docs/MonoGame Compute Shader Guide.md

 ### 4.1.
 Add Vertex and Index Buffers in HLSL <a name="vertex-index-hlsl"></a>

-In order to access a vertex buffer from a compute shader a ByteAddressBuffer (readonly) or RWByteAddressBuffer (writeable) needs to be defined:
+In order to access a vertex buffer from a compute shader a ByteAddressBuffer (read only) or RWByteAddressBuffer (writable) needs to be defined:
 ```HLSL
 #define GroupSizeXY 64